-A policy promoting the development of protected areas may involve the creation of new areas, the expansion of existing areas and, above all, dialogue with local populations, taking their knowledge into account, as well as increasing the protection level of these areas.
-However, the development of protected areas and the restrictions associated with high protection levels raise social, political and economic questions; it entails a need to educate the public, given the growing concerns surrounding the risk of zoonoses and epidemics.
-These concerns, in view of the existence of areas where wild animals can thrive, may be over the development of new protected areas or may call into question the future of existing protected areas.
+A policy aiming at increasing the number of protected areas can be achieved through the creation of new areas, the expansion of existing ones or, above all, through dialogue with local populations, taking into account their knowledge and strengthening the level of protection afforded to these protected areas.
+However, the development of protected areas and the increase in their level of protection raises social, political and economic questions as well as pedagogical issues, given the growing concerns of human populations about the risks of zoonoses and epidemics; these concerns, in view of the existence of areas where wild animals can thrive, can both relate to the development of new protected areas or call into question the future of existing ones.

-A strategy for the development of protected areas must be conceived at the appropriate territorial scale by promoting dialogue with local populations, who can help protect of biodiversity and regulate access to protected sites, without calling into question the dual imperative of protecting biodiversity and limiting the transmission of pathogens to humans, farm animals or wildlife.
+A strategy for the development of protected areas must be thought at the relevant territorial scales by promoting dialogue with local populations, who can be actors in the protection of biodiversity and the regulation of access to protected sites, without calling into question the dual imperative of protecting biodiversity and limiting the transmission of pathogens to humans, farm animals or wildlife.

-However, better biodiversity conservation, particularly in developing countries, is only possible and sustainable if the pressures linked to resource consumption, particularly coming in from outside (imported deforestation), are significantly reduced.
+However, better protection of biodiversity, particularly in the countries of the South, can only be envisaged and be sustainable if consumption pressures, particularly of external origin (imported deforestation), are significantly reduced.